utlib/VisualCollation/viscoll-app/README.md

 npm install
 ```

-Then run this to serve the user interface and bring up a browser window:
+Then run the dev server which brings up a browser window serving the user interface:
 ```
 npm start
 ```